 If you are ever affected by illness, accident or family affliction, you should immediately consult with Counselling Services, University Health Services or another health professional.
 In such cases, you may qualify for an academic concession.

 The ombudsperson is an independent, imparial and confidential resource who assists in resolving student fairness issues and fostering respectful learning and working environments on campus.

 UVic is committed to creating a campus that is accessible for all.
 Visit the Resource Centre for Students with a Disability website for more information.

 Student societies at UVic are run by students for students.

-All undergraduate students are members of the University of Victoria Students’ Society (UVSS) located in the Student Union Building.
-Don’t miss Club and Course Union Days in September and January!
+TIP: Don’t miss Club and Course Union Days in September and January.
 With more than 200 active clubs, advocacy groups, course unions and professional development unions on campus, there are plenty of opportunities to meet like-minded friends who engage and inspire you.

 Multifaith Services provides religious support and spiritual care for the UVic community.
 Their team of culturally diverse chaplains includes Baha’i, Buddhist, Christian, Jewish and Muslim representatives.
 Multifaith Services can also connect you with other spiritual communities in Victoria.

 Vikes Recreation offers fitness opportunities and recreation programs for all students.
 Instructional classes, informal recreation, intramural teams and sport clubs are available each term for a small fee.
 Discover all the ways you can get active at UVic.

 Vikes Athletics provides student-athletes with quality coaching and high levels of competition through varsity teams.
 Check out the team schedules and cheer on your UVic Vikes!